mg-04/mg-04.github.io/_articles/vlsi/inverter.md

 # Layout
 ## 1. Generate from Source
 After "Generate from Source", you will get this.
+When you select a transistor in schematic/layout, the corresponding instance in the other view will also be highlighted.

 Rotate the devices by 90 degrees.
 ![](/images/vlsi/inv/start.png)

 ## Layers